Exodus Chapter 23 Summary

 3. What conditions for God’s blessing do you see in this chapter?

 5. What does this chapter teach us about rest?
-How would obeying the sabbath have brought people in closer communion with God?
+How would obeying the Sabbath have brought people into closer communion with God?

 6. What were the three feasts that the people were commanded to keep?
-What purpose would each of these feasts have served?
+What purpose would each of these feasts serve?
 How would each feast impact the community as well as their walk with God?

 7. What do you see being promised to the people in verses 20–33?
 How does this promise connect with God’s covenant to His people?